QuickLogic-Corp/quicklogic-fpga-toolchain/docs/source/tutorial/qlf_devices/PerformingDesignSynthesis.rst

    To perform a design synthesis:

     In SymbiFlow, the synthesis of Verilog files is performed with Yosys.
 Yosys parses Verilog files, applies basic optimizations, performs technological mapping to FPGA blocks, and generates JSON and EBLIF files for the place and route tool.
+Example is for qlf_k4n8.

    Syntax: